Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/mauriceschmetzer/project-description.md

 ## Current Data

-At the end of each year, the US Department of State publishes a report that lists the amount of visas issued by country of birth for each visa category.
+At the end of each year, the US Department of State publishes a report that lists the amount of immigrant visas issued by country of birth for each visa category.
 Unfortunately, the data is provided as a pdf file.
 The information about each fiscal year is published in a seperate pdf file.

 You can find the original information from the US Department of State
 here: